rogerjames99/cmake-linux-pi/README.md

 CMake provides an excellent environment for cross compilation.
 All the information required can be placed in a single file in the root of the source tree.
 1. Copy the example-cross-compile.cmake file provided, into the root of your CMake source tree.
 2. Edit the local file to point at your sysroot and tools directories.
 3. I strongly suggest you make a clean out of source tree build directory and run your preferred cmake command from there.
+See below if you want to use cmake-gui/
 4. You need to tell CMake where the toolchain file is.
 This is done by passing it the command line parameter "-DCMAKE_TOOLCHAIN_FILE=example-cross-compile.cmake".
 For example from your new build directory.

  ```shell
  ccmake -DCMAKE_TOOLCHAIN_FILE=example-cross-compile.cmake <path to your source directory>
  ```
-You can ignore any warningss about unused manual parameters.
+You can ignore any warnings about unused manual parameters.
+5. If you want to use cmake-gui.
+Just run the command from your new build directory with no parameters.
+When the gui launches you need to select your source tree.
+When you start configuring you will be asked to specify a generator.
+Select your preferred generator and then in the options select "Specify toolchain file for cross-compiling".
+When asked for the file name browse to example-cross-compile.cmake in your source tree.
+Thats it!
+## Trouble shooting
+The most common problem is not setting up the sysroot properly.
+Have a look at the sysroot-contents file in this directory to see the contents and structure of the sysroot.